New York City Center: Site

 New York City Center, originally the Mecca Temple, is at 131 West 55th Street, between Sixth Avenue and Seventh Avenue, in the Midtown Manhattan neighborhood of New York City.
-The building's "L"-shaped land lot covers 25153 ft2, extending 200 ft northward to 56th Street, with frontage of 150 ft along 55th Street and 100 ft on 56th Street.
+The building's L-shaped land lot covers 25153 ft2, extending 200 ft northward to 56th Street, with frontage of 150 ft along 55th Street and 100 ft on 56th Street.
 City Center abuts the CitySpire office building to the west and 125 West 55th Street to the east.
 Immediately to the north are Carnegie Hall, Carnegie Hall Tower, Russian Tea Room, and Metropolitan Tower from west to east.
 Other nearby buildings include 140 West 57th Street, 130 West 57th Street, and the Parker New York hotel to the northeast, as well as the 55th Street Playhouse to the southwest and 1345 Avenue of the Americas to the southeast.

-The neighborhood was historically part of an artistic hub that developed around the two blocks of West 57th Street from Sixth Avenue west to Broadway during the late 19th and early 20th centuries, following the opening of Carnegie Hall.
+The neighborhood was part of a former artistic hub around a two-block section of West 57th Street between Sixth Avenue and Broadway.
+The hub had been developed during the late 19th and early 20th centuries, following the opening of Carnegie Hall.
 Several buildings in the area were constructed as residences for artists and musicians, such as 130 and 140 West 57th Street, the Rodin Studios, and the Osborne Apartments, as well as the demolished Sherwood Studios and Rembrandt.
 In addition, the area contained the headquarters of organizations such as the American Fine Arts Society, the Lotos Club, and the American Society of Civil Engineers.
+By the 21st century, the artistic hub had largely been replaced with Billionaires' Row, a series of luxury skyscrapers around the southern end of Central Park.

 When the Mecca Temple was constructed in 1923, the city block had contained garages, stables, and a school.
-The lots on the southern part of the building's site, at 131–133 West 55th Street, had been used by Famous Players-Lasky Corporation as a movie studio.
+The lots on the southern part of the building's site, at 131–133 West 55th Street, had been used by Famous Players–Lasky Corporation as a movie studio.
 The two lots on the northern part of the site, at 132 and 134 West 56th Street, contained horse stables.